-As part of its process to make non-urgent but necessary amendments to accounting Standards, the IASB International Accounting Standards Board (the Board) has issued the Annual Improvements to IFRS Standards 2018-2020.
-The amendments are effective for annual reporting periods beginning on or after 1 January 2022.
-Key Aspects covered is as follow:
+As part of its process to make non-urgent but necessary amendments to accounting Standards, the IASB International Accounting Standards Board (the Board) has issued the Annual Improvements to SLFRS Standards 2018-2020.
+Key Aspects covered is as follows.

-I. SLFRS 1 First-time Adoption of International Financial Reporting Standards
+- SLFRS 1 First-time Adoption of International Financial Reporting Standards.

-This amendment simplifies the application of SLFRS 1 for a subsidiary that becomes a first-time adopter of SLFRS Standards later than its parent
+This amendment simplifies the application of SLFRS 1 for a subsidiary that becomes a first-time adopter of SLFRS Standards later than its parent.
+The Company does not anticipate this amended to have a significant impact.

-II.
-SLFRS 9 Financial Instruments
+- SLFRS 9 Financial Instruments.

-This amendment clarifies that - for the purpose of performing the ''10 per cent test' for derecognition of financial liabilities - in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf
+This amendment clarifies that - for the purpose of performing the ''10 per cent test' for derecognition of financial liabilities - in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
+The Company does not anticipate this amended to have a significant impact.